 An unclear and inaccurate business plan that was created in a rush is one of the main reasons for the failure of startups.
-High expectations of the creators of the startup, unforeseen expenses, an acute shortage of money – all this lead to insolvency of the company.
+High expectations of the creators of the startup, unforeseen expenses, and an acute shortage of money – all this lead to the insolvency of the company.
 As a result, the project has to be prematurely curtailed.

 A business plan is an essential element of any startup.
 There, all the important details and elements should be indicated, for creators to fully understand what they are doing and what they can rely on.